solidtm/solidtm/README.md

 - 🔭 Java Developer and Intermediate Android Developer
 - 😄 Ideas anyone? 👉 https://pin.it/13gh8qg 👈
 - 👯 Leader CMD Students Technology team 2019-2021
-- 🌱 I’m currently learning Android applications development
+- 🌱 I’m currently learning Android applications development using Java and kotlin
 - 🌱 #Java, #Kotlin and Android enthusiast
 - 👯 I’m looking to collaborate on any Java | Kotlin based projects, open source projects
 - 🤔 I’m looking for help with a job role that fits my profile